-The camp uses adequate written security procedures to ensure camper security from reasonably foreseeable risks.

-A. All camps and camp properties shall have written procedures that address:

-- Steps to be taken in the event of a possible intruder; unauthorized person seeking release of a minor; or other circumstance as identified by the camp. - 2.
+Applies to: STANDARD: The camp uses adequate written security procedures to ensure camper Camp security from reasonably foreseeable risks. properties SPECIFIC REQUIREMENTS OF THE STANDARD: A. All camps and camp properties shall have written procedures that Day camp address: 1.
+Steps to be taken in the event of a possible intruder; unauthorized person seeking release of a minor; or other circumstance as identified by the camp.
+Short-term camp 2.
 Training for staff (and other participants when appropriate) on the procedures for items required by this standard.

-B. Long-term camps and day camps shall have written procedures that include:

-- 1. Verification of campers attending at check-in time. - 2.
-Release of campers who are minors to a parent or guardian or to a person other than the legal parent or guardian. - 3.
-Annual review of security concerns regarding the site. - 4.
-Methods for discouraging and/or distinguishing possible unauthorized persons. - C. Short-term camps have written procedures that include: - 1.
-Verification of campers attending at check-in time by their unit leader or camp staff, if not a unit-based camp. - 2.
-Release of campers who are minors to a parent or guardian or to a person other than the legal parent or guardian. - D. Methods for discouraging and/or distinguishing possible unauthorized persons - E. Steps to be taken in the event of a possible intruder; unauthorized person seeking release of a minor; or other circumstance as identified by the camp - F. Training for staff (and other participants when appropriate) on the procedures for items noted above

-Families sending their children to BSA camps expect that the BSA will exercise due care for the security of their children.
+B. Long-term camps and day camps shall have written procedures that include: Long-term camp 1.
+Verification of campers attending at check-in time.
+2. Release of campers who are minors to a parent or guardian or to a person other than the legal parent or guardian.
+3. Annual review of security concerns regarding the site.
+4. Methods for discouraging and/or distinguishing possible unauthorized persons.
+C. Short-term camps have written procedures that include: 1.
+Verification of campers attending at check-in time by their unit leader or camp staff, if not a unit-based camp.
+2. Release of campers who are minors to a parent or guardian or to a person other than the legal parent or guardian.
+D. Methods for discouraging and/or distinguishing possible unauthorized persons E. Steps to be taken in the event of a possible intruder; unauthorized person seeking release of a minor; or other circumstance as identified by the camp F. Training for staff (and other participants when appropriate) on the procedures for items noted above INTERPRETATION: Families sending their children to BSA camps expect that the BSA will exercise due care for the security of their children.